github/docs/content/rest/overview/resources-in-the-rest-api.md

 $ curl -H "Time-Zone: Europe/Amsterdam" -X POST {% data variables.product.api_url_pre %}/repos/github/linguist/contents/new_file.md
 ```

 This means that we generate a timestamp for the moment your API call is made in the timezone this header defines.
-For example, the [Contents API](/rest/reference/repos#contents) generates a git commit for each addition or change and uses the current time as the timestamp.
+For example, the API to manage contents generates a git commit for each addition or change and uses the current time as the timestamp.
+For more information, see "[Contents](/rest/reference/repos#contents)."
 This header will determine the timezone used for generating that current timestamp.

-#### Using the last known timezone for the user
+### Using the last known timezone for the user

 If no `Time-Zone` header is specified and you make an authenticated call to the API, we use the last known timezone for the authenticated user.
 The last known timezone is updated whenever you browse the {% data variables.product.product_name %} website.

-#### Defaulting to UTC without other timezone information
+### Defaulting to UTC without other timezone information

 If the steps above don't result in any information, we use UTC as the timezone to create the git commit.

-[pagination-guide]: /guides/traversing-with-pagination